sunghyuneun/sunghyuneun.github.io/content/experience.md

 # Education

 ## University of British Columbia

 ### Bachelor of Applied Science in Mechanical Engineering, Mechatronics Specialization

 Sept 2023 - April 2028
+- Yeah I took a bunch of courses

 # Research